openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-EmbeddableUIAbilityContext.md

 }
 ```

-## UIAbilityContext.startAbilityForResult
+## EmbeddableUIAbilityContext.startAbilityForResult

 startAbilityForResult(want: Want, callback: AsyncCallback&lt;AbilityResult&gt;): void

-Starts an ability.
-This API uses an asynchronous callback to return the result when the ability is terminated.
+Starts an ability and obtains the result when the ability is terminated.
+This API uses an asynchronous callback to return the result.

 The following situations may be possible for a started ability:
- - Normally, you can call [terminateSelfWithResult](../apis/#uiabilitycontextterminateselfwithresult) to terminate the ability.
+ - Normally, you can call [terminateSelfWithResult](#embeddableuiabilitycontextterminateselfwithresult) to terminate the ability.
 The result is returned to the caller.
  - If an exception occurs, for example, the ability is killed, an error message, in which **resultCode** is **-1**, is returned to the caller.
- - If different applications call this API to start an ability that uses the singleton mode and then call [terminateSelfWithResult](../apis/#uiabilitycontextterminateselfwithresult) to terminate the ability, the normal result is returned to the last caller, and an error message, in which **resultCode** is **-1**, is returned to others.
+ - If different applications call this API to start an ability that uses the singleton mode and then call [terminateSelfWithResult](#embeddableuiabilitycontextterminateselfwithresult) to terminate the ability, the normal result is returned to the last caller, and an exception message, in which **resultCode** is **-1**, is returned to others.

 Observe the following when using this API:
  - If an application running in the background needs to call this API to start an ability, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.